ChaoticNeutralCzech/ESP32_Odjezdova_tabule/README.md

 The project does not work yet.
 Really, not at all.
 It's been a nightmare developing this for effing 6 weeks and seeing so little progress while facing countless errors and issues.
 Burnout, yeah!

-So far, the capabilities of the Wi-Fi client (clock sync over NTP and querying the API), ADC/DAC and LCD library are being tested: the ~~current~~ first version *too lazy to actually update what the thing does rn* will only

-- display strings that test diacritics for relevant languages (CZ/SK/DE/PL/HU) on the LCD
-- fetch time over NTP and show a digital clock as a marquee (tests how much the LCD's lack of vsync & rotated VRAM (diagonal tearing) are an issue, as well as the response time of the screen (unfortunately excellent unlike the IRL STN's but the proof-of-concept animation shows how a transition effect can kinda overcome this)
-- automatically adjust screen brightness based on how much light is hitting the photoresistor
-- request the departures of a hard-coded station and send the raw response over serial

 ### TODO:

 - [X] Parse the incoming JSON using the ArduinoJSON library.
 - [X] Process the received data (adjust capitalization, shorten strings, extract marquee text...).
-- [ ] Display the data in a neat table with animation (flashing time, cycling through via stations...)
+- [X] Display the data in a neat table with animation (flashing time, cycling through via stations...)
 - [ ] Update the displayed information every 60 seconds.
 Ideally, the marquee should keep scrolling smoothly while large parts of the display are being updated.
 - [ ] Implement the WatchDog, multithreading and low-energy mode for high stability and low energy consumption.
-- [ ] Detect and show/recover from basic errors (invalid settings, Wi-Fi disconnected, failed to obtain time...)
+- [X] Detect and show/recover from basic errors (invalid settings, Wi-Fi disconnected, failed to obtain time...)
-- [ ] Add Wi-Fi server capabilities.
+- [X] Add Wi-Fi server capabilities.
 - [ ] Create a HTML page for configuration and store it on the device.
-- [ ] Store settings in vEEPROM or SPIFFS and load them on boot.
+- [X] Store settings in vEEPROM or SPIFFS and load them on boot.
-- [ ] Add OSD that shows the device's SSID and configuration URL on boot / button press / touch detection, perhaps also some useful status information.
+- [X] Add OSD that shows the device's SSID and configuration URL on boot / button press / touch detection, perhaps also some useful status information.

 ### Long-term goals outside the [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product):